Environmental, cultural and social stewardship are not just compatible with business success – they are essential to it.

 At IEG, we strive to contribute our technical expertise and resources to help improve ecological, cultural, and social wellbeing through donations and volunteer efforts.

 IEG has created an annual Soil Science Scholarship totalling $2,000 for outstanding third or fourth year undergraduate students or graduate students in the Faculty of Land and Food Systems studying or researching land rehabilitation in Soil Science.
 A number of IEG staff are alumni of the Faculty of Land and Food Systems at the University of British Columbia, so we are glad to be able to give back in this way.
 Preference for scholarship recipients is given to Indigenous and female students.
 The scholarships are made on the recommendation of the Faculty of Land and Food Systems and, in the case of a graduate student, in consultation with the Faculty of Graduate and Postdoctoral Studies.
 The first IEG Soil Science Award was awarded for the 2020/2021 winter session.

-Congratulations to Asha Wareham, for being one of the 2022 IEG Soil Science Scholarship recipients!
+Congratulations to Sasha Pollet, for being the 2023 IEG Soil Science Scholarship recipient!

 IEG is proud to announce that it has offset 100% of its carbon emissions!
 Starting in 2011, IEG has undertaken a comprehensive assessment of our corporate carbon footprint (direct emissions, purchased energy, air travel, etc.) to track our carbon footprint, to help identify areas of potential reduction, and to provide metrics for participation in carbon offsetting programs.
 To date, we have offset 560 tonnes of carbon and are excited to continue do our part to reduce our environmental impact through offsets and other activities.
 Please see below for our annual usage of CO2, and where we purchased our offsets from: